Wicchi/Prague6_website/README.md

 # Website Prague - 6

-This project represent the website for the Prague 6 District.
+This project represents the website for the Prague 6 District.

-This is static website on pure CSS and HTML.
+This is static website on pure CSS and HTML with no frameworks used.
 Features of this project:
 * Used mobile-first approach.
 * Used HTML5